 - How do I stay up-to-date on the TFSE?
 Join our mailing list and visit us on our Facebook page.

-- I would like to support research at the TFSE, how can I make a donation?
+- I would like to support students and research at the TFSE, how can I make a donation?
 Thank you!
 You’ll find what you need on our support the TFSE page.

 News & Notes:

 - The 12th Annual Science Symposium will be held May 9, 2018.
 Check back for updates regarding registration and abstract submission.

 - The TFSE invites UIS students (Graduate or Undergraduate) to submit proposals for student-driven projects based in, and around the Emiquon Preserve.
 For more information visit our Student Grants page.

 - The Field Station’s presentation at “Tot Time” (Dickson Mounds Museum), was featured in the Canton Daily Ledger.